evkx/evkx.github.io/content/models/skoda/enyaq_iv/enyaq_rs_iv_gen1/_index.md

 ## Performance

 With overboost, the SKODA ENYAQ RS iV (GEN1) achieves a maximum power of 220 kW (299 hp / 295 bhp).
 Without overboost, it delivers 195 kW (265 hp / 262 bhp).
-The maximum torque is 460 Nm (339 ft-lb).
+The maximum torque is 460 Nm (339 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.5 seconds and reaches a top speed of 180 km/h (112 mph), offering performance more akin to traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 82 kWh and a net usable capacity of 77 kWh, providing an 5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 82 kWh and a net usable capacity of 77 kWh, providing an 5 kWh buffer (6.1%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 514 to 496 km (320-308 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 15.0 kWh/100 km for the base model and 15.5 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.